 A patient recommended the book Prepare for Surgery, Heal Faster by Peggy Huddleston for those book worms!

 Work on quad strength before and after the operation.
-The more muscle and strength you have prior, the better you are after;
+The more muscle and strength you have prior, the better you are after.

 For knee and hip patients, trim your toenails.
 It will be a while until you’re able to do that on your own again.
 If allowed by the hospital, consider painting your toenails before the operation.
 One patient mentioned, you spend a lot of your time staring at your feet, it may be nice to have them look nice (please note: some institutions will ask patients to remove polish, consider asking the hospital during the pre-operative appointment their policy).

-A Patient's-Written Guide for after the operation:
+A Patient's-Written Guide for After the Operation and Beyond:

 Pain and nausea are a common experience post-operatively.
 Medications can be given in the hospital to help manage both.
 If you are in pain or nauseated, tell the nurses; If either or both persist, you can ask to take the medications home with you.